Recent developments on Oka manifolds: Abstract

 \section{Abstract}

-This paper is a survey of developments in Oka theory since the publication of my book {\em Stein Manifolds and Holomorphic Mappings (The Homotopy Principle in Complex Analysis)}, Second Edition, Springer, 2017.
-It includes several results not published elsewhere.
-In particular, we give new examples of Oka domains in Euclidean and projective spaces.
-We also show that for $n>1$ the fibre $\C^n$ in a Stein family can degenerate to a non-Oka fibre, answering a question of Takeo Ohsawa.
-Several major open problems are mentioned.
+In this paper we present the main developments in Oka theory since the publication of my book {\em Stein Manifolds and Holomorphic Mappings (The Homotopy Principle in Complex Analysis)}, Second Edition, Springer, 2017.
+We also give several new results, examples and constructions of Oka domains in Euclidean and projective spaces.
+Furthermore, we show that for $n>1$ the fibre $\C^n$ in a Stein family can degenerate to a non-Oka fibre, thereby answering a question of Takeo Ohsawa.
+Several open problems are discussed.

 \centerline{\em Dedicated to Jaap Korevaar in honour of his 100th birthday}